 As the inter-related fields of health care delivery and health policy grow, so does the need to identify and highlight future leaders in these fields.
 The Society, therefore, aims to create a sustainable, organization that forges meaningful and long-term professional relationships and provides career-development opportunities.
 To achieve this vision, the Society continues to actively recruit members, increase its visibility, and develop strategic partnerships.

-Matt currently serves on the Steering Committee for the Society of Health Policy Young Professionals and is the Vice President for Education for the Old Town Toastmasters club.
-Matt is a 2011 Graduate of American University, receiving dual Bachelor of Arts degrees in Law and Society as well as Philosophy.
-He is also active in the D.C. music scene as a guitar player.
-He currently resides in Washington, DC.
+Matt was elected as the Secretary of the Society of Health Policy Young Professionals for the 2018-2020 Board term.
+Before his election to the Board, he served on the Society’s Steering Committee for one year.
+Matt is the Vice President of Education for the Old Town Toastmasters club.
+Matt is a 2011 Graduate of American University, receiving Bachelor of Arts degrees in Law and Society and Philosophy.

 Prior to joining McAllister & Quinn, Ariana conducted research at a microbiology laboratory at the George Washington University, where she investigated antimicrobial and antibiotic properties of medicinal herbs and spices.
 She also conducted research to examine variations in international legislation and the effects they have on global health issues while at the International Centre for Missing and Exploited Children.
 Ariana has spent time domestically and abroad working with healthcare and child service organizations in clinical, educational, and leadership capacities which has allowed her a multifaceted view into the healthcare space.